-This Medicaid program is intended to help eligible seniors with chronic illnesses or disabilities that require the level of care typically provided in skilled nursing homes, yet who prefer to not live in a nursing home.
+This Medicaid program is intended to help eligible seniors with chronic illnesses or disabilities who require the level of care typically provided in skilled nursing homes, yet who prefer not to live in a nursing home.
 This includes persons with Alzheimer’s and other forms of dementia.

-Functional Ability - The disability requirement states applicants must need the level of care provided in a skilled nursing home.
+All applicants must need the level of care provided in a skilled nursing home.
 From a practical standpoint, this means an assessment of the individual’s ability to care for himself/herself is necessary.

-Another option is to work with a Medicaid planning expert who assists families in structuring their income and resources in such a way as to qualify for Medicaid.
-By doing so, families who would not otherwise qualify, can gain eligibility as well as retain some of their life saving for future generations.
+New Yorkers whose income or assets surpass Medicaid’s limits may still be able to receive some Medicaid benefits by working with a Medicaid planning expert.
+These professionals can assist families in structuring their income and resources in such a way as to qualify for Medicaid.
+By doing so, families who would not otherwise qualify can gain eligibility as well as retain some of their life savings for future generations.
 Learn more.

 In addition, participants in the Medicare PACE and the Medicaid Advantage Plus Plans receive Medicare medical services, while those who opt for the MLTC Medicaid Plan continue to receive their medical benefits separately.